 - One-year manufacturer warranty

 The DuroMax XP4400E generator features an impressive 3500 watts of continuous power with a 4400 beginning wattage.
-The gas tank has a 4-gallon capacity with 8 full hours of run time, plus an electric key start with battery included.
+The gas tank has a 4-gallon capacity with eight hours of run time, plus an electric key start with battery included.
 It runs on 10/30 SAE motor oil.

 The DuroMax high quality generator is also incredibly user-friendly, with helpful control meters and buttons on the side of the product for easy access.
 You’ll have a range of outlet options, since the DuroMax XP4400 lets you change between 120 and 240 voltage as you require.

 It also features multiple outlets with 20 amp, two 120-volt, and 120/240-volt 30-amp capabilities.
 Its power makes it effective for a wide range of uses.